 G8 leaders agree to stamp out terror ransom payments

-British officials said Cameron had been keen to push the deal because funds raised by ransom payments were the main source of funding for terror groups, especially those in north Africa.
+British Prime Minister David Cameron, the summit host, had been keen to push the deal because funds raised by ransom payments are a substantial source of funding for terror groups, especially those in north Africa.

 Britain was particularly focused on the subject following a hostage crisis at a gas plant in Algeria in January in which 37 foreign hostages were killed, among them six Britons.

-Cameron's spokesman said the agreement was "very strong."
+Cameron's spokesman said the agreement among his G8 colleagues was "very strong".

 "That the G8 sending a very clear, unambiguous message on this is important," the spokesman told reporters.

 But the G8 leaders said that "when the worst happens" they agreed to provide assistance to other states whose nationals are kidnapped including specialist help "or the provision of resources related to hostage rescue".

 The ransom agreement was signed off during counter-terrorism discussions at the G8 summit, which was overshadowed by the war in Syria.

 The leaders called for a peace conference to be held as soon as possible and expressed deep concerns about the rise of extremism and "terrorism" in Syria.